classiebit/anofie-docs/resources/docs/1.0/admin/users.md

 <a name="User-Groups"></a>
 ## User Groups

-This is about making multiple user groups and assign them different permissions for managing different modules throughout the `Admin Panel`.
+This is about making multiple user groups and assigns them different permissions for managing different modules throughout the `Admin Panel`.

 ### Default Groups

-There are 3 default groups that can't be modified or deleted. `Members` group users are restricted to Admin Panel, all other group users can access admin panel.
+3 default groups can't be modified or deleted. `Members` group users are restricted to Admin Panel, all other group users can access admin panel.

 - Admin